 One of the most significant downsides is environmental preservation and how tourists are "communicating" with nature.

-It’s not a strange thing today to stumble on many different projects trying to make people aware of the problems we’re facing and change their mindsets to become a part of the solution instead of just supporting the issue.
+It's not strange today to stumble upon many different projects trying to raise awareness of our problems and change people's mindsets so that they can become part of the solution instead of just supporting the issue.

-If you’re planning to travel around Thailand, on top of crazy beautiful places and delicious food, you'll experience pollution, which goes along with the locals' poor education about the problem.
+If you're planning to travel around Thailand, you'll experience pollution, along with beautiful places and delicious food.
+The locals are also poorly educated about the problem.

-In this article, we will share a few tips that are easy to apply, making your experience traveling through Thailand easier.
+In this article, we will share a few easy-to-apply tips that will make your experience traveling through Thailand easier.
+If you choose to travel in these ways, you'll also leave a smaller footprint on the environment.

 1. Say NO to Single-Use Plastic Products

 Thailand is filled with plastic!
-When you look at the statistics, from 10 most-polluted rivers, a whopping eight rivers are located in Asia.
+According to the statistics, of the 10 most polluted rivers, a whopping eight are located in Asia.

 When you go to any store or street food vendor, you'll be shocked at how much single-use plastic they use.

 The next big problem is plastic bottles.
-Almost everyone uses them, and you will see many bottles thrown away near the roads or on the beaches.
+Almost everyone uses them, and many are thrown away near the roads or on the beaches.

 Some parts of Thailand still struggle with filtered water, but many places offer free drinking water.